Fix and Flip Loan

 What are the experience requirements?

-Experience is based on verifiable completed projects with rehab scopes similar or greater than the requested loan.
 Once you complete the Track Record section of your Loan File, our underwriting team will research each subject property.
 We may ask for supplemental documentation such as settlement statement(s), and operating agreement(s) so we can verify your involvement with the project.

 Does being a wholesaler count towards experience?